sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 ### Benchmark

+As suggested in the capstone proposal review, I will train and test an out-of-the-box linear regression model on the project data.
+My final solution should outperform this linear regression model.
+By using a linear regression model as the benchmark, and training/testing it on exactly the same data as my final solution I will be able to make a clear, objective comparison between the two.

 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_